 This pallet of delicious pork rectums was spotted outside of a dumpling shop in Taipei, Taiwan.
 Please note that it is a product of the great republic.
 Despite complaints to the contary, American workers can still produce goods sought across world.

 It appears that pork rectums must be properly deboned and inverted before they become sellable.
 These can be made into dumplings.
 Here in the South, we deep fry pork intestines and call them chitlins.
 Alternatively, we may use them as sausage casings.
 To my knowledge, these practices do not include the actual rectum portion.
-Perhaps the people of Taiwan prize quality American pork rectums so highly that they price domestic consumers out of the market.
+Perhaps the people of Taiwan prize quality American pork rectums so highly that they price domestic producers out of the market.

 How many pork rectums are present in this picture?
 How many would fit into a standard shipping container?
 W.M.
 Briggs, a statistician, learned that just one South Korean food company imports 2-3 shipping containers full of American pork rectums a month.
 He crunches the numbers: